How do I read a paternity test?

 When the results letter is presented after the paternity test is complete there will be several portions of the letter that may appear written in Latin.
 With words like loci, inclusion, exclusion, and trio - it takes a bit of education to read the paternity test results letter.

-Loci - Loci are the points of DNA testing that are matches between the father and the child.
-No matter how the sample of DNA is extracted, whether by cheek swab, blood or amniotic fluid, the same final test will be run matching these loci.
+Loci are the points of DNA testing that are matches between the father and the child.
+No matter how the sample of DNA is extracted, whether by cheek swab, blood, or amniotic fluid, the same final test will be run matching these loci.

-Trio - The word trio on the paternity test refers to the mother, named father and the baby.
-The trio all need to be tested in order to provide the paternity test results.
+The word trio on the paternity test refers to the mother, named father, and the baby.
+The trio all need to be tested to provide the paternity test results.